 Compared to hard engineering, soft engineering approaches are less expensive, are more long term, attractive and sustainable as they work with natural processes.
-Use the tabs below to explore some of the soft engineering techniques available in managing coastlines.
+Below we explore some of the soft engineering techniques available in managing coastlines.

 Beaches are made higher and wider by importing sand and shingle to an area affected by longshore drift.